hyc0812/remote-control-linuxOS-configuration/README.md

 ### Install Zerotier

-Sign up an account on [zerotier](https://www.zerotier.com/)and create a network.
-It will provide us with a network id.
+Sign up an account on [zerotier](https://www.zerotier.com/) and create a network.
+It will provide us with a network ID.
 Then install the Zerotier on Linux:

 ```linux
 curl -s https://install.zerotier.com | sudo bash
 ```
 Output:

 `......`

 `*** Success!
 You are ZeroTier address [ eaXXXXXaXXe ].`
-> Here provide you the remore server address.

 Start and enable the zerotier service:
 ```linux
 sudo systemctl start zerotier-one.service
 sudo systemctl enable zerotier-one.service
 ```
+Join the network created previously using the network ID:
 ```linux
 sudo zerotier-cli join af415e486f35688c
 ```